patrislav1/cubemx.cmake/README.md

 # cubemx.cmake

-This is a collection of lightweight CMake and Python scripts allowing to build STM32 CubeMX projects with CMake and (optionally) debug them with VSCode
+This is a collection of lightweight CMake and Python scripts that can build STM32 CubeMX projects with CMake and set up VSCode for editing/building/debugging.

+It is a more lightweight / modular replacement of [ioc2cmake](https://github.com/patrislav1/ioc2cmake), taking advantage of VSCode CMake tools, avoiding the need to pass compiler flags / include paths etc directly to VSCode.

 ## Features